FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/supporting_content/metrics/effectivecost.md

 ___

-#### If the RI is partially unused during a period, for example a scale down occurs:
+#### If the RI is partially unused during a period, for example a scale down occurs

 | Charge period           | Billing period           | Charge Type     | Units | Billed Cost | Effective Cost |
 | ----------------------- | ------------------------ | --------------- | ----- | ----------- | -------------- |